Content protected from screenshots

 Related Questions

-What is the direction of gravitational force between two finite rigid bodies in general?
+What is the direction of the gravitational force on a mass above Earth?